Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-structured and generally effective.
-The informed clues provide good detail, the misinformed clues are somewhat vague, and the fake clues successfully misdirect the players.
-The overall difficulty is well-balanced.
+The clues are well-constructed and effectively fulfill their respective roles.
+The informed clues are specific and accurate.
+The misinformed clues create some ambiguity.
+The fake clues successfully misdirect the player.
+The clue set is effective overall.

 ---